dogweather/forkful/content/en/google-apps-script/data-structures/using-associative-arrays.md

 weight: 15
 ---

-## What & Why?

-Associative arrays, known as objects in Google Apps Script (a variant of JavaScript), allow programmers to create collections of key-value pairs.
-This functionality is pivotal for storing and manipulating data efficiently, especially when working with dynamically named properties or when a traditional array's linear storage and access model is insufficient.

 ## How to:
 In Google Apps Script, you create and manipulate associative arrays (objects) using braces `{}`, defining key-value pairs within.
 Keys are unique identifiers, and values can be anything from strings and numbers to more complex objects or functions.
 Here's a basic example:

 ```javascript